Uruk period: Uruk expansion

 The 'Uruk expansion': cultural profiles of sites (after P. Butterlin).

 The Uruk period is characterized by a phenomenon of "Urukean Expansion," which is evident on the sites through the spread of the material and cultural traits typical of this culture, an Urukean "kit" including, in its final development, beveled-rim bowls, numerous forms of Urukean-type wheel-made ceramics, administrative and accounting tools (cylinder seals and bullae seals and numeral tablets), and tripartite constructions using Riemchem bricks.
 It is now established that the phenomenon was not brief but long-term.
 The first Urukean settlements can be seen at the beginning of the 4th millennium BC in the western Zagros, at Godin Tepe, Logardan, Qirdi Qala.
-In the middle of the millennium, real colonies such as Qraya, Gurga Ciya, Logardan and Girdi Qala, Urukean enclaves on sites located on important trade routes, Godin Tepe, Nineveh, Hacinebi, etc. can be seen.
-Most of the sites are located on trade routes, especially in river valleys.
+In the middle of the millennium, real colonies such as Qraya, Gurga Ciya, Logardan, and Girdi Qala, Urukean enclaves on sites along important trade routes, Godin Tepe, Nineveh, Hacinebi, etc., can be seen.
+Most sites are located along trade routes, especially in river valleys.
 The beveled rim bowls characteristic of the Uruk repertoire are found from the Caucasus to Pakistan.
-The Late Uruk period saw the peak of the phenomenon, with the appearance of a network of settlements on the Euphrates (Habuba Kabira, Jebel Aruda) and, more generally, a rise in the number of sites exhibiting at least some of the elements of the Uruk "kit."
+The Late Uruk period saw the peak of the phenomenon, with the appearance of a network of settlements along the Euphrates (Habuba Kabira, Jebel Aruda) and, more generally, a rise in the number of sites exhibiting at least some elements of the Uruk "kit."

 Since the identification of possible enclaves or settlements of Uruk culture, scholars have debated the nature of the phenomenon and its explanations.
-Guillermo Algaze took Immanuel Wallerstein's concept of the "world system" and also notions from international trade theory to apply them to the Uruk period, and thus developed the first coherent model of the expansion of the Uruk civilization.
-According to his proposals, the phenomenon is characterized as a complex set of "colonial intrusions": "Urukeans" would have created a group of outposts outside Lower Mesopotamia, for mainly economic reasons, in order to take control of trade routes along which raw materials transited.
-The sites concerned are proper "colonies", either with the creation of new sites on virgin soil or the takeover of older ones by coercitive means, or diaspora-type outposts, maybe in some cases merchant implantations specialized in long-distance trade (at least initially).
+Guillermo Algaze took Immanuel Wallerstein's concept of the "world system" and notions from international trade theory to apply them to the Uruk period, thereby developing the first coherent model of the expansion of Uruk civilization.
+According to his proposals, the phenomenon is characterized as a complex set of "colonial intrusions": "Urukeans" would have established a network of outposts outside Lower Mesopotamia, mainly for economic reasons, to control trade routes along which raw materials transited.
+The sites concerned are proper "colonies", either with the creation of new sites on virgin soil or the takeover of older ones by coercive means, or diaspora-type outposts, maybe in some cases merchant implantations specialized in long-distance trade (at least initially).
 It is not necessarily a unitary and centralized phenomenon, because it could have been initiated by various (rival) cities.